Architecture

 4.4.
 Concurrency-Related Issues

-- Channel Operations: The tool uses a channel (
+- Channel Operations: The scan engine uses three internal channels (

 4.5.
 Graceful Shutdown